subprotocol/xflr5/ReadMe.txt

 v1.16	March 26th,2004
-	Solved Bug in Animate() which mixed Öppoints from different foils Resized arrays in Direct Design
+	Solved Bug in Animate() which mixed ï¿½ppoints from different foils Resized arrays in Direct Design
 	Corrected and improved scaling of Foils' thickness and camber Made minor enhancements and corrections